Trevoyan Guesthouse: A Boutique Hotel on the Slopes of Lion’s Head

 A tranquil oasis, a heartbeat from the city.

-Visiting one of the most beautiful cities in the world surely requires lodgings that add to the myriad of attractions, but which also provides rest, relaxation and repose after a busy day of sightseeing.
-The Trevoyan is hidden in tranquil Tamboerskloof on the slopes of Lion’s Head, but it’s also on the doorstep of the city, putting you a hop, skip and a jump away from some of the best restaurants, shops, galleries and museums in Cape Town.
+Visiting one of the most beautiful cities in the world surely requires lodgings that add to the sense of place, giving you the chance to live like a local, while inviting rest, relaxation and repose after a busy day exploring.
+The charming Trevoyan guesthouse is peacefully hidden away in tranquil Tamboerskloof on the slopes of Lion’s Head, but it’s also on the doorstep of the city, putting you a hop, skip and a jump away from some of the vibiest neighbourhoods, best restaurants, shops, galleries and museums in Cape Town.

 Best of both worlds

 The Victorian-era house (built in 1894) is spacious and light-filled, with high ceilings, original Oregon-wood floors and plantation shutters, creating an atmosphere of timeless gentility.
-Modern splashes of colour on the walls, a mix of old and new furnishings, with artworks and decor that speak of this place at the southern tip of Africa (and of the owners’ travels further afield), it’s no surprise it’s one of the properties around the world hand-picked by the Pretty Hôtels collection.
+Modern splashes of colour on the walls, a mix of old and new furnishings, artworks that speak of its place at the southern tip of Africa (and of the owners’ travels further afield), it’s no surprise that Pretty Hôtels added it to their collection of exceptional hidden gems around the world.

-The Trevoyan is a grand, seven-room, affair spanning a main house and garden annexe.
-Each room is individually decorated, with extra-length beds, luxury linen and beautiful Moroccan-tiled bathrooms.
-Book the Patio Suite and you’ll have your own private outdoor nook under a lemon tree; or wake up to a view of Table Mountain from a superior room or Mountain Suite.
+An intimate, seven-room affair, spanning the main house and a garden annexe, each room is individually decorated, with extra-length beds, luxury linen and beautiful Moroccan-tiled bathrooms.
+The Patio Suite gives you a private outdoor nook under a lemon tree; some rooms boast views of Table Mountain to wake up to, others have tranquil garden views, or direct access to the swimming pool.

-The flower- and tree-filled garden, presided over by a century-old oak tree, is a beautiful space that will add another layer of joy to your stay – whether viewed in gentle morning light over breakfast on the verandah, or from a poolside lounger soaking up some sun, or in the evenings when it’s lit by candles and lanterns.
-Enjoy a sundowner on the rooftop terrace and watch the hikers heading up Lion’s Head for a view of the full moon.
+The flower- and tree-filled garden, presided over by a century-old oak tree, adds another layer of joy to your stay.
+Soak up gentle morning light over breakfast on the verandah, spend an afternoon on a poolside lounger soaking up some sun, at dusk wander paths lit by candles and lanterns.
+Sip sundowners on the rooftop terrace with views of Lion’s Head, or on cooler evenings cosy up beside the antique fireplace in the spacious lounge.

-You’ll start your days with a wonderful breakfast.
-Everything is homemade or locally sourced (Ben’s granola and Dodo’s jams).
-Bakers, coffee roasters, fishmongers, cheesemakers, butchers and farmers – whether just around the corner or in the Winelands – supply the ingredients: free-range eggs from a nearby urban farm; organic bacon from a farmer who feeds his pigs on acorns from Trevoyan’s oak tree.
-(The bathroom products come from a small supplier in the Overberg; the tableware from city ceramicists.)
+from artisan bakers, coffee roasters, fishmongers, cheesemakers, butchers and farmers.
+There are free-range eggs from a nearby urban farm and organic bacon from a farmer whose pigs feed on acorns from Trevoyan’s oak tree.
+Even the bathroom products come from a small supplier in the neighbourhood, and the tableware from city ceramicists.

 Out and about